|Office:||240-245 Talbot Hall|

 - One year after graduation the Department of Music will ask each alumnus to complete an online survey regarding his/her current address; current job title, location, and teaching responsibilities; and suggestions for improving our degree programs.
-In subsequent years alumni who participate in LMEA District VII Large Ensemble Festivals, hosted by the Division, will asked to update their current information and make suggestions.
+In subsequent years alumni, who participate in LMEA District VII Large Ensemble Festivals hosted by the Department, will be asked to update their current information and make suggestions.

 The University awards the degree of Bachelor of Arts in Music to a student who completes the basic curriculum.
-The degree plan is designed so that a student may pursue studies in music with a career cluster of elective courses suited to the individual’s interests.
 This degree is not intended as a substitute for the professional degree in music performance.
-It is designed to help meet the changing needs of students who wish to pursue music as an area of study but do not wish to pursue studies in music education.
-The music therapy concentration is offered in cooperation with the College of Music of Loyola University in New Orleans.
+It is designed to help meet the changing needs of students.
+The music therapy concentration is offered in cooperation with the College of Music and Fine Arts at Loyola University in New Orleans.
 Before being permitted to enroll in music courses designated as performance courses, a student must perform a placement audition.

-Minors in music are available to all students.
-Courses for the 18-hour minor in music must be approved by the Director of the School of Fine Arts.
+A minor in Music is available to all students.
+Courses taken for the 18-hour minor in music must be approved by the Director of the School of Fine Arts.
 Degrees in the Department of Music are nationally accredited by and the department is a member of the National Association of Schools of Music.

 Bachelor of Arts Degree in Music